freaug/Prop-Payphone/README.md

 </br></br>
 ![](/media/arduino.jpg)
 </br></br>
-Here is the <a href="https://www.amazon.com/ELEGOO-Board-ATmega328P-ATMEGA16U2-Compliant/dp/B01EWOE0UU/ref=sr_1_1_sspa">Arduino Uno</a> with and <a href="https://www.amazon.com/Electronics-Salon-Arduino-Terminal-Breakout-Module/dp/B07HF2DD7T/ref=sr_1_7_sspa">Electronics Salon Shield</a> and a home made audiohat with a <a href="https://www.dfrobot.com/product-1121.html">DFPlayer</a> audio player.
+Here is the Arduino Uno with the Electronics-Salon Shield and a homemade audio hat with a DFPlayer audio player on top.
+Ihop tall stack.